-There’s no use beating around the bush.
+This a straightforward approach.
 Sit the person with a substance abuse disorder down and be direct with them.
 An intervention allows you to have an upfront and honest conversation with your loved one about their addiction and how it is affecting their life and the lives of others.
-Once you discuss specific examples of their harmful habits and the current consequences of those, you can talk about a treatment plan.
-While you are not forcing the person to go to rehab, you are helping them see the situation and understand their options.
+Once you discuss specific examples of their harmful habits and their current consequences, you can discuss a treatment plan.
+While you are not forcing the person to go to rehab, you help them see the situation and understand their options.

-There is no clear recipe that will tell you when it is time to have an intervention.
+There is no one-size-fits-all moment that will tell you when it is time to have an intervention.
 What you should keep in mind is the mindset of you and the person suffering from substance abuse.
 Make sure they are sober so they can process what you are saying and be open to listening.
-If they are not sober, they might lash out during the conversation or otherwise react irrationally.
-Or, they might forget the conversation ever happened.
+If they are not sober, they may lash out during the conversation or otherwise react irrationally.
+Or they may forget the conversation ever happened.

 You and the other intervention participants should also be in a calm state.
 If you or the other person is emotionally charged, chances are there won’t be too much listening and understanding going on.
 Ensure that you plan the intervention ahead of time and that everyone knows what the end goal is.
 It’s best to consult a professional counselor, psychologist, social worker, or interventionist to create an effective plan.
 Set a date and commit to it.

 You need to help the person with a drug or alcohol addiction understand that the addiction is taking control of their life and their choices.
-Tell them that they have the ability to take control back.
+Tell them that they can take control back.
 There is no need to be overly cruel or guilt them into going to rehab.
 Use compassion to guide the conversation.

 Talk about your concern for their well-being, and that your concern comes from a place of love.
 Be encouraging, positive, and hopeful.
-Still, you should not be nervous to tell them your limits.
-Lay out the clear consequences of their actions if they continue down the path they are going, whether that means having to leave the home, not being able to see certain family members any more, or potentially going to jail.
+It would be best if you were not nervous to tell them your limits.
+Layout the clear consequences of their actions if they continue down the path they are going, whether that means having to leave home, not seeing certain family members anymore, or potentially going to jail.

 Steps For Getting Someone Into a Rehab Program